A lot of people despise Delhi.

 And believe me, you’re going to want to take that break because your next stop is going to be Chandni Chowk.

-This unbelievable district and market is the heart of Old Delhi and it’s unlike anywhere I’ve ever been before.
+This unbelievable district and market is the heart of Old Delhi and it’s unlike anywhere you’ll have ever been before.
 The chaos!
 The traffic!
 The confusion!
 The smells!
 The sounds!

 I couldn’t get enough of it.

-Most of the time, I had no idea where to even walk, and there was zero opportunity to just stand and soak it all in because everybody was swarming around you, moving, moving, moving, sounding their horns to get you moving, too.
+Most of the time, you’ll have no idea where to even walk, as there’s zero opportunity to just stand and soak it all in.
+Instead, everybody will be swarming around you, moving, moving, moving, and sounding their horns to get you moving, too.

 Yes, this is somewhere that’s certain to leave you feeling overwhelmed, but it’s somewhere you have to see.
 It’s somewhere where you’ll want to have your camera to hand, knowing that there’s so much going on but that it’s impossible to capture it in a single frame.

 Diving mouthfirst into a city’s food scene is the best way to get to know a place, and in India, I quickly found I was clueless.